• Skip to primary navigation

 Shortbread cookie dough is known for being a bit crumbly.
 If it cracks or breaks while you're rolling it out, just push it back together with your hands.

 If the cookie cracks while you're trying to transfer to assemble it, don't worry.
-Mine did too!
+Mine has done this too.
 Just push it back together and pipe some frosting over it.
 Nobody will ever know!

 My buttercream is soupy & runny.
 How do I fix this?